Siphon880gh/devbrain/Scraping/Scraper APIs - Crawlbase API/Quicks - Crawlbase API/Quirk Solved - Google SERP URL - Special character should not be at the end.md

+UPDATE 1/18/25: Seems to not be a problem anymore after reaching out to support.
+Support said wasn't a problem.
+Maybe it's possible our own code.

+---

 Goal was finding all real estate agents and brokers’ email addresses using Google Search, having “@“ with double quotes:
 - emails have @ in their text
 - By surrounding with double quotations, you are telling Google this keyword is mandatory